a group of friends outdoors, clinking bottles of beer together.

 Alcohol consumption among students

-Between occasional drinkers and more regular partygoers, over 80% of students consume alcohol.
-According to the USEM 2021 survey (National Union of Regional Student Mutuals), 20% of students are excessive drinkers, and 39% of them are already aware of having drunk too much, among which 11% state that they drink with the intention of getting drunk.
-This practice often occurs after a specific initiation, during an integration party or binge drinking.
-How can effective prevention be carried out for this young audience?
+Between occasional drinkers and more regular revelers, over 80% of students consume alcohol.
+According to the USEM 2021 survey (Union nationale des mutuelles étudiantes régionales), 20% of students are excessive drinkers, and 39% of them are already aware of having drunk too much, including 11% who say they drink with the intention of achieving a state of drunkenness.

-Why is alcohol at the center of integration weekends?
+Why is alcohol at the heart of integration weekends (WEI)?

-Alcohol is often seen as a facilitator of social relationships.
-In some selective programs (business or engineering schools, health studies, etc.), these integration weekends come after one or more years of intensive work to prepare for the entrance exam.
-A form of decompression is created, breaking the limits that were imposed until now.
-Those who are not used to consuming alcohol are put in a vulnerable position and may end up drinking excessively, encouraged by other classmates they do not know.
+Alcohol is often seen as a facilitator of social relations.
+In some selective training courses (business or engineering schools, health studies, etc.), these integration weekends come after one or more years of intensive work to prepare for the entrance exam.

 Some students drink to forget their problems

-Other, rarer but unfortunately present realities: for some students, consuming alcohol allows them to combat a negative situation, such as stress, loneliness, or fear of the future.
-While some doctors claim that drinking a glass a day is beneficial for health, abusive consumption can have serious repercussions on the entire body.
+Other, rarer but unfortunately present realities: for some students, drinking alcohol is a way of combating a negative situation, such as stress, loneliness or fear of the future.
+While some doctors claim that drinking a glass a day is good for the health, excessive consumption can have serious repercussions on the whole body.

-Whether for fun or to forget one's troubles, it is essential not to forget that alcohol is dangerous for health.
+Whether it's to have fun or to forget your troubles, it's important to remember that alcohol is dangerous to your health.

-How to carry out effective prevention for this young audience?
+How can we ensure effective prevention for this young audience?

-Prevention actions should help reduce risk-taking.
-For example, it is known that peer-to-peer prevention, by other students who are already sensitized and trained, works well.
+Prevention initiatives should help to reduce risk-taking.
+We know, for example, that peer prevention by other students who have already been trained and made aware of the issue works well.

-As a reminder, consumption guidelines (according to WHO) are 2 glasses per day and not every day!
+As a reminder, the consumption guidelines (according to the WHO) are 2 glasses a day, and not every day!

 • Chung, T. (2018).
 Adolescent binge drinking.
 Alcohol Research.
 Published.